 We now have the recognition that Local Planning Authorities need to address the health impacts of 5G mast proposals further, without blindly accepting self certified ICNIRP certificates without proper circumstantial scrutiny.
-Thank you to all those of you who donated, without your donations this could not have happened.
+Thank you to all those who donated, without your donations this could not have happened, it is a shame that we have to go to these lengths to get our Local Authorities to do their jobs properly.
+Costs of £13k were awarded against Brighton and Hove City council (BHCC) in this instance.

 “the Council failed to address the health impacts of this particular proposal and to obtain adequate evidence of the assessment of the proximity to the school and the amended proposal”

-You will notice the ground says “for this particular proposal”.
-The mast was 27m from a school and no exclusion zones were provided (normally up to 50m).
+The ground says “for this particular proposal”.
+The mast was 27m from a school and no properly evaluated exclusion zones were provided (normally up to 50m).
 If you have an equivalent situation or a mast very close to homes with children then the parallel with the case could be argued tightly.
 But you could also use the precedent to argue that health affects within 500m should be addressed.

 What is the radiation before 5G?
 A correlation study between measurements in situ and in real time and epidemiological indicators in Vallecas, Madrid